maximatt/docker/README.md

  - Parametrize Trac config values.
  - Add SVN and Git as repositories to Trac.
  - Email configuration on Trac.
- - Add tools to backup trac, export wiki content as PDF, and others.
+ - Add scripts to backup/restore, export wiki content as PDF/HTML, and others.

 ## Tor